-2) Before a student enrolls in BIO 495 and declares an intention to earn Academic Distinction, the student must obtain written permission from the Department Chair, the Director of the Honors College, and the Academic Dean (Dean of Sciences).
+2) Before a student enrolls in BIO 495 and declares an intention to earn Academic Distinction, the student must obtain written permission from the Department Chair, the Director of the Honors College, and the Academic Dean (Dean of Science & Engineering Technology).

 3) Student must maintain a GPA in their major of 3.50 or above and overall GPA of 3.25 or above to be eligible for Academic Distinction.

 If you are interested in the Academic Distinction program, please contact the Department Chair.